kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

-<center>Now is a great time for you to ask me about capabilities you think would make this project as valuable as it can be.
-Just submit an Issue
+<p align=center>Now is a great time for you to ask me about capabilities you think would make this project as valuable as it can be.
+Just submit an Issue</p>

 [PCB available for sale at OSH Park](https://oshpark.com/shared_projects/QC9ok4wx)